The short answer is: A game very much like chess where two new pieces are added to the game to make it more interesting.

 as far as you are concerned.
 But the idea of using such pieces goes back as least as far as Pietro Carrera in the year 1617 A.D.

-While he used different names than I have shown here, his "Alfincavallao" moved like an Archbishop and his "Roccocavalla" moved like a Chancellor.
+While he used different names than I have shown here, his "Alfincavallo" moved like an Archbishop and his "Roccocavallo" moved like a Chancellor.

 In 1874, Henry Bird experimented with an 80-square arrangement of his own.
 He put his pieces on different squares than Carrera's.